mfornace/rebind/README.md

 Value v = ToValue<std::decay_t<T>>()(static_cast<T &&>(t));
 ```

-`ToValue` be specialized as needed.
+`ToValue` may be specialized as needed.
 Here are some examples:

 ```c++
 // The declaration present in cpy